Attacks on parachutists: War in Asia and the Pacific

 While World War II began in Asia with the start of the full-scale war between China and the Empire of Japan, the Japanese gained a bad reputation among the Allies in the war in Asia and the Pacific for shooting enemy airmen dangling in their parachutes.
-The first confirmed case was over the Chinese city of Nanking on 19 September 1937, during the Second Sino-Japanese War, when Chinese pilot Lt.
+The first confirmed case was over the Chinese city of Battle of Nanjing on 19 September 1937, during the Second Sino-Japanese War, when Chinese pilot Lt.
 Liu Lanqing (劉蘭清) of the 17th Pursuit Squadron, 3rd Pursuit Group flying P-26 Model 281 fighters, bailed out in his parachute after being shot down by IJNAS aircraft.
 Hanging in his parachute, he was killed after being shot by Japanese pilots; Lt.
 Liu's squadron leader Capt.
-John Huang Xinrui tried shooting off the Japanese pilots taking turns shooting at Lt.
-Liu, but was shot down and had to bail out himself, and waited until the last possible moment to rip his parachute cord.
+John Huang Xinrui tried fighting off the Japanese pilots taking turns shooting at Lt.
+Liu, but was shot down and had to bail out himself; he waited until the last possible moment to tug his parachute cord.
 Pilots from both the IJNAS and IJAAS did this routinely throughout the war.
 As a result, Chinese and Russian volunteer pilots delayed opening their parachutes to avoid being shot at.
 Even after a safe parachute descent, the Japanese still went after them.
 In July 1938, one Russian volunteer, Valentin Dudonov, bailed out in his parachute and landed on a sand bank in Lake Poyang after a collision with an IJNAS A5M aircraft.
 Another A5M aircraft came and strafed him on the sand bank.
 Dudonov had to jump and hide under water in the lake to avoid being attacked.
-Japan's top ace fighter pilot Tetsuzō Iwamoto was summoned twice to Douglas MacArthur's Allied GHQ office in Tokyo for questioning about attacks on pilots who have bailed out of their aircraft in China and the Pacific War, but was cleared of war crime charges.
+One of Japan's top fighter aces, Tetsuzō Iwamoto, was summoned twice to Douglas MacArthur's Allied GHQ office in Tokyo for questioning about attacks on pilots who have bailed out of their aircraft in China and the Pacific War, but was cleared of war crime charges.

 On 23 December 1941, 12 P-40 pilots of the American Volunteer Group (AVG) Flying Tigers intercepted 54 Japanese bombers escorted by 20 pursuit planes, who were bombing the city of Rangoon in Burma.
-During the battle, the AVG downed only five Japanese bombers with the loss of two P-40 pilots.
-P-40 pilot Paul J. Greene's plane was badly damaged which forced him to bail out in his parachute.
-He was shot at by Japanese fighters while descending to earth but managed to survive.
+During the battle, the AVG downed five Japanese bombers with the loss of two P-40 pilots.
+P-40 pilot Paul J. Greene's plane was badly damaged, which forced him to bail out.
+He was shot at by Japanese fighters while descending to earth in his parachute, but survived.
 "You want to see my 'chute," he told Daily Express war correspondent O.D.
 Gallagher.
 "It's got more holes in it than the nose of a watering-can."